The 3 trends shaping the U.S. labor market in 2023

 Contingent workers are a valuable asset to any organization, as they can be hired for specific skill sets on a project-by-project basis rather than tied to the needs of a full-time role.
 This flexibility allows organizations to engage specialized expertise as needed, complementing the growing trend toward skills-based hiring.
 This elastic approach to talent will enable companies to fill skill gaps and meet workload demands more cost-effectively.

-Sania Khan is the chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of Think Like an Economist.
+Sania Khan is the former chief economist at Eightfold AI, the AI-powered platform for all talent, and the author of Think Like an Economist.
 She previously worked for the U.S. Bureau of Labor Statistics.

 This article originally appeared on Fast Company in February.